 The question of shrink film thickness is a question anyone considering using shrink film for packaging should ask.
 To determine the thickness of shrink film needed the user must first determine the type of shrink film that is best for their specific application.
 View our previous post about shrink wrap varieties to help determine the type of shrink wrap you need.

 Once the type of shrink film is determined, understanding how shrink film is measured will help.
 Most shrink film is measured by gauge.
 Polyethylene shrink film is often measured in Mil thickness.
-A mil is one thousandth of an inch.
+A mil is one-thousandth of an inch.
 This is numerically written .001.
-A gauge is is a unit of measurement used for everything from plastic to wire and sheet metal.
-One gauge is one hundredth of a mil or one hundred thousandth of an inch.
+A gauge is a unit of measurement used for everything from plastic to wire and sheet metal.
+One gauge is one-hundredth of a mil or one hundred thousandths of an inch.
 Another common measurement when referring to plastic is micron.
-A micron, short for micrometer is one millionth of a meter.
+A micron, short for micrometer is one-millionth of a meter.
 See the conversion chart below for a better understanding.

 Plastic Thickness Conversion Chart

 100 Gauge = One Mil Thickness

 1 Gauge = .254 Microns

 Now that we have the confusion out of the way we can look at a few shrink films to help discover the proper thickness needed for each application.
 The easy one to start with is PVC shrink film.

 PVC shrink film can be found in a variety of thicknesses, but by far the most common is a 75 gauge.
 The 75 gauge thickness is so common we only stock our PVC centerfold rolls in a 75 gauge thickness.
 We do stock our bags in a 100 gauge thickness.
 PVC shrink film thicknesses are easy to figure because they are not recommended for sharp, heavy objects.
 It is a great option for boxes, CD cases, and other uniform objects, but not for heavy pointed objects in excess of 25-30 lbs.